j0057/setuptools-version-command/README.txt

 normally used for the version, such as what's used in the sdist filename and so on.

+SETUP KEYWORDS

+version_command: the command to execute to obtain a version.
+    example: 'git describe'

+version_command_pep440: whether to make output compliant with PEP 440
+    (instead of the other way around...)
+    valid values:
+        'git' or
+        'git-local' : transform '1.2-3-abc1234' to '1.2+git-3-abc1234'
+        'git-dev'   : transform '1.2-3-abc1234' to '1.2.dev3'
+    default is None, which means do nothing.

+INSTALLATION

 To use it, just do this:

     pip install setuptools-version-command

 With the pip of the global python.